allegro/allegro.tech/_posts/2016-04-26-meet-retrofit2.md

 [Retrofit2](http://square.github.io/retrofit/) uses [OkHttp3](http://square.github.io/okhttp/) client - both of them are actively developed and maintained by Square company.
-While both of these libraries are targeted at Android and mobile development, they work equally well on the server-side Java.
+While both of these libraries are targeted at Android and mobile development, they work equally well with server-side Java.
 OkHttp3 fully supports HTTP/2!

 ## Retrofit2 - how to start